In partnership with

 When does IHT apply?

+When you pass away, your family could pay 40% IHT on the portion of your estate that exceeds a threshold known as the “nil-rate band”.
 In the 2024/25 financial year, the nil-rate band is £325,000.
 You may also benefit from an additional “residence nil-rate band” of £175,000 when passing your main home to a direct descendant such as a child or grandchild.
 So, if your estate exceeds £500,000, your loved ones may have to pay IHT.

 However, you can pass your entire estate to your spouse or civil partner without IHT, and they inherit your unused nil-rate bands.
 This means that you can pass on as much as £1 million between you and your spouse, without incurring an IHT bill.